 On December 20, 2010, the Trial Court granted motions filed by the IBT, the Teamsters National Freight Industry Negotiating Committee, Teamsters Local Unions 373 and 878 and, separately, by YRC to dismiss the lawsuit for lack of subject matter jurisdiction.
 On January 18, 2011, ABF Freight System, Inc. filed an appeal in the United States Court of Appeals for the Eighth Circuit (St. Louis) (the "Court of Appeals").
 On April 12, 2011, the Court of Appeals held a hearing regarding the dismissal of the lawsuit and oral arguments were presented on behalf of ABF Freight System, Inc. On July 6, 2011, the Court of Appeals reversed the Trial Court's decision and remanded the case to the Trial Court for further proceedings.
 On October 12, 2011, ABF Freight System, Inc. filed an amended complaint.
 On November 11, 2011, the IBT, TMI and YRC filed Motions to Dismiss this amended complaint and on December 9, 2011, ABF Freight System, Inc. filed a response to the defendants' Motions to Dismiss.
 On January 16, 2012, the IBT, TMI and YRC filed reply briefs to the response filed by ABF Freight System, Inc. On January 23, 2012, the IBT filed a request for oral arguments, which was supported by the other parties to the lawsuit.
 On August 1, 2012, the Trial Court entered an order dismissing the lawsuit without prejudice.
-ABF Freight System, Inc. is studying the ruling and evaluating its options which include, among other avenues, taking a second appeal to the Court of Appeals or refiling the case in the Trial Court.
+ABF Freight System, Inc. filed a notice of appeal on August 30, 2012, seeking review in the Court of Appeals.
+The timing of the appeals process is uncertain but is expected to take several months.